Who are Factary?

 Data we collect for research purposes

-Factary undertakes research as data processor for non-profit clients.
+Factary undertakes research as a data processor for non-profit clients.
 This research is used by clients in their fundraising, as a way to understand and build better and more meaningful relationships with individuals, companies, trusts or other potential funders.